 Delayed sleep phase disorder is another condition that can affect sleep.
 This condition causes a delay in the 24-hour cycle of sleep and wakefulness.
 You may not feel sleepy or fall asleep until the middle of the night.
 This sleep cycle makes it harder for you to wake up in the early morning and leads to daytime fatigue.

 You should see a doctor if your sleeping difficulties are ongoing and affecting your quality of life.
 They’ll attempt to find the underlying cause of your sleeplessness by conducting a physical examination and asking questions about your sleep patterns.
+You can connect to a physician in your area using the Healthline FindCare tool.

 During your appointment, be sure to tell your doctor about any prescription medications, over-the-counter products, and herbal supplements that you take.
 Some medications and supplements cause overstimulation and can disrupt your sleep if taken too close to bedtime.